Double Leg Heel Rises

 Perform the double leg heel rise exercises every second day (3-4 times per week).
 Start with a low number of repetitions (5-10) and sets (3-5), and gradually work up until you are doing many repetitions (20-30) and many sets (10-12).
 It can take many months to work up to doing a large number of repetitions.
 The calf muscle can be slow to regain strength, often requiring many months to regain most lost strength.

 Some patients may benefit from performing calf raises with their heels hanging off the edge of a rung of stairs.
-This works the calf muscle over a longer excursion.
+This works the calf muscle over a longer distance.
 This may be beneficial in certain conditions such as Achilles tendonitis.